 The original goddess, Tiamat is the first in the long line of those who came to be known as the Anunnaki.
 Unlike her descendants, Tiamat herself is not an immortal being so much as she is an abstract entity, representing the concept of the salt water seas of our world.

 Abstraction: the idealized representation of the salty seas, Tiamat is an abstract being instead of a divine entity as they are normally understood.
-For most intents and purposes, at least where interactions with mortals are concerned, these two states are identical.
+For most intents and purposes, at least where interactions with mortals are concerned, these two states are indistinguishable.

 When in conflict with other godlike creatures, Tiamat can be slain on her home plane, which is the Chaos, or by immortals of equal or greater power.
 Her only other deific weakness, such as it is, would be to assaults which destroy water itself, of which there are very few.